-- A. The College shall provide prescription safety glasses that meet OSHA/WISHA standards to fulltime employees who teach in programs where safety glasses are required.
+- A. The College shall provide prescription safety glasses that meet OSHA/WISHA standards to full-time employees who teach in programs where safety glasses are required.
 The College will subcontract with a local optician for the purchase of safety glasses and will provide a voucher to each eligible employee not to exceed \$250 per employee every two years. - B. The College shall provide annual testing and immunizations for faculty in Allied Health programs where it is required for maintaining compliance with clinical affiliation agreements.
-This testing will follow the Center for Disease Control (CDC) guidelines for healthcare providers. - C. Criminal Background Check: The College may be required to perform National Criminal Background checks in order to comply with the requirements of some community partners used for clinical and cooperative education sites.
+This testing will follow the Center for Disease Control (CDC) guidelines for healthcare providers. - C. Criminal Background Check: The College may perform National Criminal Background checks for prospective employment of faculty as well as to comply with the requirements of some community partners used for clinical and cooperative education sites.
 It is the responsibility of the supervising dean to identify those faculty who have been assigned to visit community partners who require annual background checks.
 These background checks will be completed at the expense of the College.
-A copy of the background check results will be provided to the employee within 10 days.
+A copy of the background check results will be provided to the employee if there is a disqualifying conviction or event.